-Albino animals look like they do because of a lack of melanin in their skin.
+Albino animals look the way they do because of a lack of melanin in their skin.

 The opposite condition is therefore caused by too much melanin in the skin, and is known as melanism.